 To meet the States submission deadline, approximately 30 days following the close of the calendar year quarter, we submit a snapshot of billed claims, extracted from our database.
-Any discharged patient encounters no billed by this cut-off date will not be included in the quarterly submission file sent in.
-Diagnosis and Procedures
+Any discharged patient encounters not billed by this cut-off date will not be included in the quarterly submission file sent in.